Health Equity and Access to Medicines

 France

-In collaboration with Pharmacie Humanitaire Internationale, we supply medicine to charitable centers serving the underserved, consultants in France, and target vulnerable patients.
+In collaboration with Pharmacie Humanitaire Internationale, we supply medicine to charitable care centers that give medication, consultations and social services to underserved patients.